bigchaindb/site/_src/_guides/tutorial-token-launch.md

     - How tokens can be distributed to participants using TRANSFER transactions
 ---

 Hi there!
-Welcome to our second tutorial about divisible assets.
+Welcome to our next tutorial about divisible assets.
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with the [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).
 We also assume that you have completed our [first tutorial](../tutorial-car-telemetry-app/).

 # About token distribution events

 In the last 12 months we have witnessed exponential growth in token distribution events.
 Many of them have been launched on Ethereum.
 Since we are experiencing rising interest in potential token launches on BigchainDB, this tutorial aims at showing a very simple approach on how to launch your own token on BigchainDB.

-Note however, that we do not support ERC20 and no one has launched tokens on BigchainDB yet.
 This tutorial just aims at illustrating the usage of one building block, namely divisible assets.
 An actual token launch requires other components which are not discussed here.

 {% include_relative _setup.md %}

 # Usage of divisible assets to create tokens

-In BigchainDB, token generation can be represented as a divisible asset.
+In BigchainDB, a token generation can be represented as a divisible asset.
 A divisible asset is an asset that has a fixed number of sub-assets linked to it.
-This means that the create transaction for this asset has multiple outputs.
+This means that the create transaction contains more than that asset.
 The linked fixed sub-assets represent your tokens.
 When creating a divisible asset in BigchainDB, the number of the sub-assets (tokens) that you want to create needs to be specified in the beginning.
 That number represents your fixed total supply of tokens.

 The code below illustrates how to create a divisible asset with 10 000 tokens associated to it.